prjiang/AI-Meeting/2021-03-22/README.md

 * What is the Entropy and Cross Entropy?

 ## Prepare the reports
-* Iris Classification using Tensorflow.
+* Iris Classification using Tensorflow or Keras.

-* Cats and dogs Classification using TensorFlow.
+* Cats and dogs Classification using TensorFlow or Keras.

+* Continue to learn about CNN.

+* Start executing the College Student Research Scholarship, NSC.